Creatorofculture/Creatorofculture/README.md

 # Hello, I'm Edson Moreira
 <a href="https://linkedin.com/in/edson-moreira-bb941833a"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent studing Cybersecurity with a profound interest Developing strategies to protect organizations from cyber-attacks and disruptions. and a dedication to solving complex problems.
+I am currently studing Cybersecurity with a profound interest Developing strategies to protect organizations from cyber-attacks and disruptions. and a dedication to solving complex problems.

 ## Objective